chalbin73/romanesco/README.md

 This program is a simple GPU, double-floating-point precision plotter for Julia sets and Mandlebrot sets.
 It is made with OpenGL compute-shaders and it is written in C.

-#### Currently

-Working on implementing new fractals and making QOL enhancements

 #### Features

 - [x] Julia sets with live constant changing